-There’s been a mixed response to the government’s roadmap for guiding the UK out of lockdown announced on 22nd February.
-A sense of hope was tangible (and a little bit of sunshine helped), as we were given some indication of the time frames that will allow us out of the house and back to business.
+There’s been a mixed response to the government’s roadmap and budget, as their impact on the event industry becomes clearer following the announcement on 22nd February.
+A sense of hope filled the air (and a little bit of sunshine helped), as the government gave us some indication of the time frames that will allow us out of the house and back to business.

 The roadmap puts a “not before date” of May 17 for live events and states that there will still be requirements for limited capacity and social distancing.
 This means that it is likely that June 21 will be the earliest date that the sector could look to return to any form of normality.